Messageries Maritimes: Company history

-Early History
+Early history

 In 1851 a ship owner from Marseille, Albert Rostand, proposed to Ernest Simons, director of a terrestrial carrier company, the Messageries nationales, to merge to create a shipping company, first called Messageries nationales, then Messageries impériales, and finally in 1871 the Compagnie des messageries maritimes.
 Two engineers, Henri Dupuy de Lôme and Armand Béhic joined the company, encouraging the purchase of the shipbuilding yards of La Ciotat in 1849.In the beginning the Company operated on routes to the Middle East.
 Its ships were used as troopships during the Crimean War, and were so helpful for the army that the Emperor gave the company the right to operate on the Bordeaux – Brazil route as thanks.
 This was the first French transatlantic line equipped with steamers.
 The following year, the Société générale maritime (future Compagnie générale transatlantique) received the North Atlantic lines.

 Golden Age

 From 1871 to 1914 the company saw its golden age.
 This was the period of French colonial expansion and of interventionism in the Middle and Far East.
 The Marseille liners continuously served in the Mediterranean Sea, the Black Sea, then the Red Sea, the Indian Ocean, the China Sea and finally the Pacific Ocean.
-In the west, the South Atlantic line filled out .Ships of this line were some of the first large vessels to be fitted with the new water-tube boilers, specifically the large-tube Belleville boiler.
+In the west, the South Atlantic line filled out.
+Ships of this line were some of the first large vessels to be fitted with the new water-tube boilers, specifically the large-tube Belleville boiler.
 Their performance was of such interest to the British Royal Navy that the Jerseyman Edouard Gaudin, who could pass for French, was sent to investigate their use.
 His report was an influence on their fitment to new ships, the Powerful-class cruisers HMS Powerful & Terrible.
 Even the North Atlantic knew the ships with the typical double funnel, which worked the route London – Dunkirk – Le Havre – Marseille.
 In the Middle East, the ports of call were Malta, Alexandria, Port Said, Beirut, Syria, Smyrna, Constantinople, and the Black Sea.
 In the Indian Ocean, the line served Mahé, Seychelles, La Réunion, Mauritius, Zanzibar and Madagascar as well as the French establishments in India.
 At Pondicherry the small harbour necessitated the use of ship's tenders.

 In 1912, the company lost its exclusive right to carry French mail on South American routes to Compagnie de Navigation Sud-Atlantique.

-World War 1
+First World War & Post war

 During the First World War, the company lost a large part of its fleet, as did most of the shipping companies of the Entente powers.